 Step 9: Prefinishing the wood flooring

-Once final grading and grouping has been completed, the wood floor planks are sent through a production sander with multiple sanding heads that each have a finer grit sanding belt.
+Once final grading and grouping have been completed, the wood floor planks are sent through a production sander with multiple sanding heads that each has a finer grit sanding belt.
 The wood flooring exits the sander completely smooth and prepared for final finishing.

 Step 10: Packaging

 The stained and varnished hardwood flooring is packaged in sections as they exit the production line.
 This process ensures that the previously grouped floor sections remain together through finishing and packaging.

 The making of hardwood floor is complete and ready to be shipped and installed in your home.